SumZer0-git/EDAPGui/readme.md

 # ED Autopilot - Gui
-This Elite Dangerous (ED) Autopilot supports FSD route assistance, supercruise assistance, and AFK Combat escape assistance.
+This Elite Dangerous (ED) Autopilot supports FSD route assistance, supercruise assistance, Waypoint Assist and AFK Combat escape assistance.
 For the FSD route assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
 Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present.
 The supercruise assistant (and not using ED's SC Assist which takes up a slot, for a piece of software?) will keep you on target and when PRESS [J] DISENGAGED is presented will autodrop out of SC and perform autodocking with the targetted Station.
+With Waypoint Assist you define the route in a file and this assistance will jump to those waypoints.
+If a Station is defined to dock at, the assistant will transition to SC Assist and dock with the station.
+The Alpha version of a trading capability is also included.
 If Voice enabled, the autopilot will inform you of its actions.

 This autopilot uses Computer Vision (grabs screens and performs template matching) and issues keystrokes.
 It does not perform any runtime modifications of Elite Dangerous, it is an external-ED construct (similar to us commanders)

   ```
-  * See Calibration.md for details on how to calibrate EDAPGui for your system if required *
+  * See HOWTO-Calibration.md for details on how to calibrate EDAPGui for your system if required
+  * See HOWTO-Waypoint.md for details on how to generate a waypoint file
+  * See HOWTO-Rates.md for details on the Pitch, Roll, Yaw values

   ```

-Note: much of the autopilot code was taking from https://github.com/skai2/EDAutopilot , many of the routines were turned into classes and tweaks were done on sequences and how image matching was performed.
+Note: this autopilot is based on https://github.com/skai2/EDAutopilot , some of the routines were used and turned into classes and tweaks were done on sequences and how image matching was performed.
 Kudo's to skai2mail@gmail.com

 Also Note: This repository is provided for educational purposes as a in depth programming example of interacting with file based data, computer vision processing, user feedback via voice, win32 integration using python, threading interaction, and python classes.